openai/gym-http-api/README.md

 	  * returns: `envs` -- dict mapping `instance_id` to `env_id`
 	    (e.g. `{'3c657dbc': 'CartPole-v0'}`) for every env on the server

-  * POST `/v1/envs/<instance_id>/check_exists/`
-  	  * Determine whether the specified instance_id corresponds to a valid environment instance that has been created.
-      * param: `instance_id` -- a short identifier (such as '3c657dbc')
-        for the environment instance
-	  * returns: `exists` -- True or False, indicating whether the given instance exists

   * POST `/v1/envs/<instance_id>/reset/`
       * Reset the state of the environment and return an initial observation.